 St Edmund, Norwich

-St Edmund suffered damage in the War and when Cautley came this way in 1946 he was unable to get inside.
+St Edmund suffered damage in the War, and when Cautley visited in 1946 he was unable to get inside.
 For years after that, the dereliction spiralled, until the church was little more than a shell.

 You can see thousands of George Plunkett's other old photographs of Norwich on the Plunkett website

 Amazon commission helps cover the running costs of this site.

 home I index I latest I introductions I e-mail I about